Chattanooga State Community College: Basketball

 Chattanooga State's men's and women's basketball teams under the direction of Head Coach Jay Price have consistently received national recognition.
 In 2010 Coach Price was named men's basketball coach of the year by the Tennessee Community College Athletic Association.
 In 2011 both the men's and women's teams won the NJCAA Region 7 championships.
 Tiger basketball gives students an avenue for pursuing their education at four-year colleges after two years at Chattanooga State.

 Softball

 In 2012, Chattanooga State's Lady Tigers softball team won the NJCAA Division I national championship.
 In 2010, eight Tiger softball players earned all conference academic honors and four team members earned All Academic NFCA Scholar honors.
 The team won the regional tournament and went to the national tournament for the 16th time.
 Head coach Beth Keylon-Randolph was former co-head coach of Team USA at the World University games.
 The 2009 team was ranked #1 in April 2009 and finished the year ranked #4 with a 60–9 record.
 The Lady Tigers softball team also gives players opportunities to receive athletic scholarships from four-year institutions across the country.

 Locations

-There are seven official sites where classes are offered, four of which are in Chattanooga:
+There are three official sites where classes are offered, one of which is in Chattanooga: